 Netta Spiegel is an Israeli musician, artist, conductor and vocal performer.
-She researches the intersection of classical music, performance art, folk and troubadour tradition, voice, movement and storytelling.
+She researches the intersection of classical music, performance art, folk and troubadour tradition and storytelling.

 Ms Spiegel graduated (Cum laude) in choir conducting and musicology at the Buchmann-Mehta school of music (Tel-Aviv, Israel) in the class of Maestro Ronen Borshevsky.

 Ms Spiegel has conducted various choirs and ensembles in Israel and around the world such as the Berlin Rundfunkchor, Pro Coro Canada, Garry Bertini Chamber choir, Collegium Ensemble Tel Aviv, Meitar ensemble- Tedarim project and more.
 She is a collaborative member and performer in the Great Gehenna Choir, and founder and musical director of the Opus Octopus Ensemble.